 Aesthetic Realism: A New Understanding of Art and Life / Lynette Abel

-Here, I'm happy to present some of what I have learned from Aesthetic Realism, the education founded in 1941 by Eli Siegel, American philosopher, poet, and scholar.
+Here I present some of what I have learned from Aesthetic Realism, the education founded in 1941 by Eli Siegel, American philosopher, poet, and scholar.

 In articles, and in papers presented to the public, I have written about personal and national concerns, and their relation, based on scientific principles that explain the questions of all people.
 And here, too, are important articles written by friends and colleagues about issues affecting America, and the world today.